 The more of the following tips you employ each week, the more money you’ll save on meat.

-The meat lovers of the world will be groaning at this suggestion, but there’s good reason for eating less meat, and it’s not just to save money.
+The meat lovers of the world might groan at this suggestion (and full disclosure, my family – including me – eats meat), but there’s a good reason for eating less meat, and it’s not just to save money.

 Meat consumption has dramatically increased over the past 100 years.
-Never in history have individuals had the luxury of eating so much meat each week.
+Never in history have individuals (at least in wealthy nations) had the luxury of eating so much meat each week.
 And that increase in consumption is at the expense of the environment and animal welfare.

 There are two ways to cut down on your meat consumption: